bartlomiej-niemiec/eafc-ultimate-team-players/README.md

 ```

 ## Usage
-Script can be run in two modes:
+Script can be run in three modes:
 * fetch all of the Ultimate Team cards and write them to csv file,
 * write to csv file latest added players and stop at first card that is already in file.
+* update the price for all of the players in csv file.

 To select which mode you would like to run set it in main.py: